orsveri/Seg-PyTorch-Dev/README.md

 #### Notes and TODOs
 - download weights for torchvision models and organize their loading to models
-- reorganize train script - all input data and parameters should be taken from config file
+- reorganize train.py script - all input data and parameters should be taken from config file
 - test UNet model and add some other variations